 Read on for a quick tour of the many ways in which we are here for you!

 The CLC has classroom spaces of various size on the second floor of Cobb Hall that can be reserved for office hours, drill or discussion sessions, or any other instructional needs.

 |Please note that any requests for changes to room assignments or meeting times for official course meetings, as listed in the course catalog, must be requested through the Registrar at firstname.lastname@example.org.|

-Any discussion sections, drills, or other supplemental meetings not listed with the Registrar must be requested through Ellen Hohmann via email at email@example.com.
+Any discussion sections, drills, or other supplemental meetings not listed with the Registrar must be requested through Rod Edwards via email at email@example.com.
 Please include the name of the course, meeting time(s), and number of students or participants.
-We will not start assigning rooms to these requests until Wednesday of Week 1, after all courses have had a chance to meet.
+We will not start assigning rooms to these requests until Week 2, after all courses have had a chance to meet.
 Rooms will be assigned on a first come first served basis.

 The CLC has a variety of equipment that language instructors are free to borrow for on-campus use, including laptop computers, iPads, VGA and HDMI adapters, video cameras, and more.
 Equipment can be checked out at the front desk and is expected back by the end of the day.

 The CLC offers printing, copying, and scanning services for language instructors.
 Contact Rod Edwards at firstname.lastname@example.org to set up your printing code.
-Please note that different departments have different policies on how they fund printing, so be sure to check with your department administrator.
+Please note that different departments have different policies on how they fund printing, so be sure to check with your department administrator first.

 Black and white printing and copying is 7.5¢ per page and color printing/copying 14¢ per page, with a discount of .5¢ per double-sided page.

 Multimedia and Technology Assistance